umb-hub/What-A-Capacity-Test/README.md

 - $MSA$ : mean square of factor A
 - $MSE$ : mean square of sperimental error

-Both factors are significant, so the results are significant, and factor has a low importance biased from static workload, in which importance is almost zero.
+Both factors are significant, so the results are significant.

+Nevertheless results seems biased from dynamic workload, infact MariaDB components is obviously not relevant for static workload, but they results as most important factor.

 A different investigation using 2 different experiments for each workload is needed to validate the results.